Cyfrin/TSender/README.md

 - `TSender_NoCheck.huff`: The Huff implementation without the extra checks, making the output similar to `GasliteDrop`
 - `TSenderReference.sol`: The pure Solidity implementation

-Each contract has exactly 1 function:
+Each contract has 1 or 2 functions:
-- `airdropERC20`: A function that takes in an array of recipients and an array of amounts, and sends the amounts to the recipients.
+- `airdropERC20` (required): A function that takes in an array of recipients and an array of amounts, and sends the amounts to the recipients.
+- `areValidLists` (optional): A function that takes in an array of recipients and an array of amounts, and checks if the lists are valid.

 ## TSender Features
 - Checks the `totalAmount` parameter matches the sum of the `amounts` array